Customer Satisfaction and Product Safety

 Since 2012, Konica Minolta has been expanding the number of countries in which it implements PDCA cycles based on NPS® surveys.
-The program has been deployed in 18 countries, including Japan, the United States, Europe and the Asia Pacific region.
+As of April 2021, the program has been deployed in 21 countries, including Japan, the United States, Europe and the Asia Pacific region.
 The NPS® survey results have improved every year since the full-scale global survey in fiscal 2014.
 In fiscal 2017 the score was 9 points higher than in fiscal 2014, thereby achieving the high target that was set.
-The fiscal 2018 score and the fiscal 2019 score were up by 6 points* and 8 points, respectively, compared to fiscal 2014.
+The fiscal 2018 score fell to just 6 points* above fiscal 2014 level, but by fiscal 2020 the score was back up, to 11 points above the fiscal 2014 level.

 Corporate customers to which Konica Minolta sells directly